Arlington Intersection Car Accident Lawyer

 If you or a loved one was injured in a car accident at an intersection in Texas, call the Arlington intersection car accident lawyers at The Queenan Law Firm today.
 Our attorneys represent car accident injury victims and work to get them the compensation they need for serious injuries, including damages for medical expenses, lost wages, and pain and suffering.
 For help with your case, contact our lawyers today at (817) 476-1797.

-Types of Intersection Car Accidents
+Common Types of Intersection Car Accidents in Arlington, TX

 Intersection accidents can take place at intersections with traffic lights, four-way stops, other stop sign configurations, or intersections with no traffic control devices.
 These traffic control devices and the Texas traffic laws dealing with intersections and right of way typically dictate who is at fault for these accidents, especially in common situations.
 The following are all examples of common accidents that occur at intersections and who is typically at fault for those crashes: